uber Lyft

 Paldiel and Suarez were each released on $210,000 bond after pleading not guilty to the charges.

-Product Review: AutoSky Wireless CarPlay and Android Auto AI Box Lite
+Transform Your Car’s Tech: AutoSky Wireless CarPlay & Android Auto AI Box Lite

 The AutoSky Wireless CarPlay and Android Auto AI Box Lite is an impressive solution for those looking to upgrade their factory-wired CarPlay systems to wireless CarPlay and Android Auto without the hassle of cables.
 This compact device offers a seamless experience with a variety of features designed to enhance your in-car entertainment and connectivity.